Pillar Guide

 VAMP merchant excessive threshold, April 2026

-Down from 2.2% with $8 per disputed transaction and no warning tier.
+Down from 2.2% in North America, Europe, and Asia-Pacific, with $8 per disputed transaction and no warning tier.
 Mastercard's parallel ECM has been at 1.5% for years. iGaming dispute rates run structurally higher than mainstream e-commerce, so the squeeze lands harder on MCC 7995 books than on retail.

 The second reason is structural cash flow.
 A card acquirer at $2 million monthly volume holds 5 to 10 percent for six months, which means $600,000 to $1.2 million of working capital sits at the acquirer at any given time.
-A crypto-native rail settles in USDC or USDT to a wallet, no reserve, no underwriting freeze risk.
+A crypto-native rail settles in USDC or USDT to a wallet with no rolling-reserve mechanic; custody risk is a separate question, covered in the negotiation section below.
 Operators report the cash-drag math is what moved their boards, not the dispute math.

 Five card acquirers worth a shortlist